Cover Songs Better Than The Original Version

 Advertisement

-By drawing an even greater contrast between both the sonic textures and tempo of the song's two parts, Bjork's version manages to inject the song with even more manic energy, which is then topped by the incredible range she demonstrates vocally, switching between sweetly seductive whispers and genuinely earsplitting screams.
-The song provided a safe entry point to her sophomore album "Post," which, as a departure from her generally accessible debut, opened with grinding electronica in the form of "Army of Me" (via All Music), and, according to The Guardian, made Bjork a household name around the world.
+By drawing an even greater contrast between both the sonic textures and tempo of the song's two parts, Bjork's version manages to inject the track with even more manic energy.
+This is topped by her incredible vocal range, switching between sweetly seductive whispers and genuinely earsplitting screams.
+The song provided a safe entry point to her sophomore album "Post," which, as a departure from her generally accessible debut, opened with grinding electronica in the form of "Army of Me."
+According to The Guardian, "It's Oh So Quiet" made Bjork a household name around the world.

 The Sun Ain't Gonna Shine (Anymore)

-The pop music industry of the mid-1960s had something of the Wild West about it when it came to the cutthroat business of supplying hot young singers with new potential hit songs, as the recording history of the song "The Sun Ain't Gonna Shine (Anymore)," originally written by The Four Seasons' songwriting duo Bob Gaudio and Bob Crewe.
-According to udiscovermusic, the pair originally envisioned the song in the hands of another duo, The Righteous Brothers.
-However, it was claimed by The Four Seasons' Frankie Valli, who at the time was casting around for a suitable song to release as a solo debut.
+The pop music industry of the mid-1960s had something of the Wild West about it when it came to the cutthroat business of supplying hot young singers with new potential hit songs.
+The recording history of the song "The Sun Ain't Gonna Shine (Anymore)," originally written by the Four Seasons' songwriting duo Bob Gaudio and Bob Crewe, is a perfect example.
+According to uDiscoverMusic, the pair originally envisioned the song in the hands of another duo, the Righteous Brothers.
+However, it was claimed by the Four Seasons' Frankie Valli, who at the time was casting around for a suitable song to release as a solo debut.

 Advertisement

 Though his performance on the song is admirable, the release was not a success.
-Per the same source, its writers later speculated that the Four Seasons' record label may have limited distribution of the song to scupper Valli's solo efforts and keep him tied to the group.
-Within the space of a few months, the song adopted by The Walker Brothers, whose version arguably eclipsed Valli's original in terms of its soaring power, and, as it turned out, its commercial performance.
+Per the same source, its writers later speculated that the Four Seasons' record label may have limited distribution of the song to ruin Valli's solo efforts and keep him tied to the group.
+Within the space of a few months, the song was adopted by the Walker Brothers, whose version arguably eclipsed Valli's original in terms of its soaring power, and, as it turned out, commercial performance.

-As a disappointed Gaudio later described: "The Walker Brothers released it with a similar arrangement, but a faster tempo, and that was No. 1 in England.
-I thought it was fabulous, but I preferred it at our tempo" (via udiscovermusic).
+As a disappointed Gaudio later described (via uDiscoverMusic): "The Walker Brothers released it with a similar arrangement, but a faster tempo, and that was No. 1 in England.
+I thought it was fabulous, but I preferred it at our tempo."
 The single also performed well in the U.S., hitting a respectable No. 13 on the Billboard Hot 100 to become an enduring Walker Brothers classic, which in turn has been covered by countless artists since.

 Advertisement